Part 1: Being Straight Doesn't Count as Sexual

 Until 2012 (when ParaNorman featured the first out character in a western animated children's cartoon) children's cartoon characters didn't just default straight, they couldn't be LGBTQ.
 Their options were straight, or asexual/non-sexual.

-Because homosexuality was compared to the act of sex, instead of “relationships” or “love” it was considered inappropriate for children in a way straight relationships were not.
+Because being queer was compared to the act of sex, instead of “relationships” or “love” it was considered inappropriate for children in a way straight relationships were not.
 This was very apparent in the Sugartime episode of Postcards From Buster.

 Controversy arose when Buster visited two family in Vermont that had lesbian parents.
 The focus of the show was not on the parents, but on the children and on the making of maple syrup.
-The words lesbian and homosexual were never used, and the only time the episode focused on the parents being in a same-sex relationship was when Buster looked at family photos with one of the families daughters.
+The words lesbian gay, or any other phrase to point out their relationship were never used, and the only time the episode focused on the two moms was when Buster looked at family photos with one of the families daughters.
 He asked her “So Gillian’s your mom too?”
 “She’s my stepmom,” said the daughter, to which Buster replied “Boy, that’s a lot of moms.”

 Apparently one too many for Margaret Spellings, the Education Secretary who sent PBS a letter stating that: “We believe the 'Sugartime!' episode does not come within these purposes or within the intent of Congress and would undermine the overall objective of the Ready-To-Learn program -- to produce programming that reaches as many children and families as possible.”
 PBS, had already been hesitant of the content of the episode, and had decided not to distribute it (although some local stations did air it).
 And while the episode is now available for sale on DVD, it is the only episode of the first season that is not preceded with the notice that “funding was provided by a Ready to Learn No Child Left Behind grant”.